aharbin5/Weighted-Node-Map/README.md

 A simple object-oriented node map to test and generally understand path-finding algorithms better.

 ## How to use ##
-I'll go through and exaplain the Map Object & Its functions, The Node Object & Its functions, & why I chose to write and post such terrible code.
+I'll go through and explain the Map Object & Its functions, The Node Object & Its functions, & why I chose to write and post such terrible code.
 #Map object #
 The map object can hold a maximum of 20 nodes.
 This number is arbitrarily set and I could've avoided this problem had I just used Lists.
 I might switch over later, who knows?
 Surely not me.